pengying/androidtv-codelab/static/codelabs/1-androidtv-adding-leanback/6-next-steps.md

 ###Step 5 - add a method <code>updateBackground</code> to load an image

-We are using Picasso tp load and manipulate the image.
-Once done the instance of the PicassoBackgroundManagerTarget is used to apply the loaded image to the UI.
+We are using Picasso to load and manipulate the image.
+Once done the instance of the <code>PicassoBackgroundManagerTarget</code> is used to apply the loaded image to the UI.
+The method also makes sure to cancel the timer to make sure only one timer is running.

     protected void updateBackground(String url) {
         Picasso.with(mActivity)